Learning Paths: Pave the Way to Success

 In this article, we’ll walk you through the entire process of developing a learning path.

 What Is a Learning Path?

 Look at the picture below.
 There are chaotic courses on the left that give no idea of where to start or what order to go in.
-And there is a series of courses on the right that create a linear flow of what learners have to learn.
+And there is a series of courses on the right that create a linear flow of what someone needs to learn.
 Which way of training would a learner prefer?
 The answer seems obvious.